Eraahetor/VoronUsers/printer_mods/Eraahetor/Magnetic_Top_Panel_Small_Panel/README.md

 - roof thickness;
 - magnet diameter and clearance.

-The default values reproduce the physically tested 434/441 mm version.
+The default values fit the panel and frame (434/441 mm) of a standard Voron 300 kit.
 STEP exports of the final tested geometry are also included.

 ## Attribution and license